Live from the Southern Command in sunny South Florida.

 You know, it isn't Ted Cruz.

-It's it's not, it's not anything that Cruz is.
+It's not anything that Cruz is.

-It's the future of the country, they're hand-wringing, they're doing all this analysis and strategy and what's going on.
+They're doing all this analysis and strategy of what's going on.

 They're in on it.

-and they act as though there's something really unknown that might happen here.
+They eat this stuff up and they act as though there's something really unknown that might happen here.

-And I can't hear it, because obviously I'm doing the program, but they're discussing this in the greatest of detail and what it might mean here, what it might mean.
+And I can't hear it because obviously I'm doing the program, but they're discussing this in the greatest of detail and what it might mean here, what it might mean.

 It's all bogus.

-It's just uh the outcomes foregone conclusion.
+It's just the outcome's a foregone conclusion.

 We know this.

-Here's uh let me go to the phones.
+Let me go to the phones.

 Where are we starting here?

-Uh Jeff and Summon, New Jersey, you're first.
+Jeff in Summer, New Jersey, you're first.

 It's great to have you here on Open Line Friday.